Connect with others who understand.

 Written by Brooke Dulka, Ph.D.

-Today there are more DMTs available than ever to treat MS, and people living with the condition have many treatment options.
-Among these options, certain DMTs have been identified in clinical studies as being ”highly effective.”
+Today there are more DMTs available than ever to treat MS, giving people living with the condition many treatment options.
+Among these choices, certain DMTs have been identified in clinical studies as being “highly effective.”

 Increasingly, doctors are recommending highly effective DMTs as the initial treatment for some people with relapsing forms of MS including relapsing-remitting MS, clinically isolated syndrome (CIS), and active secondary progressive multiple sclerosis (SPMS).
 Currently, one DMT is approved for people with primary progressive MS.